laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 const seconFunElement: any
 ```

 Both functions are doing same job but second function has more complex structure than firstFunction.
 Avoid such kind of complexity.
 Make simpler and easy to understandable Generic function.
-If ther is need use appropriate structure or whatever structure you need.
+If ther is need use appropriate structure or whatever structure we need.
 But keep in mind don't make things complex.

 Things are always easy, we make things complicated.